jeftegoes/AwsOverview/Networking & Content Delivery/Amazon CloudFront.md

 # 4. Geo Restriction

-- You can restrict who can access your distribution:
+- We can restrict who can access your distribution:
   - **Whitelist:** Allow your users to access your content only if they're in one of the countries on a list of approved countries.
   - **Blacklist:** Prevent your users from accessing your content if they're in one of the countries on a blacklist of banned countries.
 - The "country" is determined using a 3rd party Geo-IP database.